1221 SW 4th Ave Ste 230, Portland, OR 97204

 Portland Housing Bureau Purchases the Joyce Hotel

-The Portland Housing Bureau and the Bureau of Development Services have been working collaboratively over the last several months to coordinate efforts to streamline the review and permitting of Affordable Housing projects and to enhance outreach efforts to the development community to better promote the opportunities and incentives to build affordable housing.
+The Portland Housing Bureau and the Bureau of Development Services worked collaboratively in 2016 to coordinate efforts to streamline the review and permitting of Affordable Housing projects.
+New developments that contain affordable housing now have priority status.
+This means that affordable housing developments now go to the top of the permitting pile – ensuring affordable housing is built quicker and with less cost.
 Read more about this collaboration in a memo from the bureau directors.

 Short Term Rentals & Affordable Housing